discolabs/disco_app/README.md

 a couple of things.

 #### Create a DiscoApp configuration file in your home directory
-First, you'll need to add your partner dashboard credentials to a DiscoApp configuration file in your home directory, `~/.disco_app.yml`:
+First, you'll need to add your partner dashboard and Rollbar credentials to a DiscoApp configuration file in your home directory, `~/.disco_app.yml`:

 ```